aggress/mesosphere-dcos-kafka-installer/docs/usage.md

 make ad-deploy
 ```

-Whether you're using a test AD server or a corporate one, you now need to create the batch script which automates and documents the user, principal, keytab creation.
+Whether you're using a test AD server or a corporate one, you now need to create the batch script which automates the user, principal and keytab creation.

 ```
 make ad-keytabs-bat